hazthompson/birdie-test/README.md

 ### Next steps I would add if there was more time

+- Deploy to Heroku.
+I attempted this but unfortunately ran into some problems in relation to the usage of ES6 imports in production.
 - Add a stacked bar chart with [charts.js] (https://www.chartjs.org/docs/latest/samples/bar/stacked.html) to display data for whether medication has been taken.
 This would display by week/month whether medication was mostly "not taken, partically taken, taken, or maybe taken".
 As this could be useful for family members to see.
 - Improve the UI!
-Make the styling more interesting.
+Make the styling more relevant to the subject matter.
+It is perhaps too "bouncy" for medical information, which can potentially be serious.
 - Validation for entering the care recipient ID e.g. an alert message if submit is pressed with no input added (rather than a silent fail) and custom error if ID was entered incorrectly, rather than simply redirecting to the "no events" component.
+- Add search functionality.
+In particular, being able to search within a time period.